edgarpf/aws-cda-tips/README.md

 - AWS CloudFormation assume default template version if one is not explicitly mentioned in a CloudFormation template.
 - It provides a set of Python helper scripts that you can use to install software and start services on an Amazon EC2 instance in your stack.

+- There are no limits to the number of templates.

 - You can use intrinsic functions only in specific parts of a template.
 Currently, you can use intrinsic functions in resource properties, outputs, metadata attributes, and update policy attributes.
 You can also use intrinsic functions to conditionally create stack resources.